b-ward/Ritmo-Website/README.md

 Push code to GitHub
 Run "npm run dev" and ensure the local build is running as expected Run "npm run build" to build a production version of the application.
-Run "netlify deploy" and specify "dist" as the publish directory, this will publish the application to a draft URL.
+Run "netlify deploy" and specify "build" as the publish directory, this will publish the application to a draft URL.
 Check out this URL to ensure everything runs as expected.
-Run "netlify deploy --prod" and specify "dist" as the publish directory, this will deploy to the production version of the site: https://bward-portfolio.netlify.app
+Run "netlify deploy --prod" and specify "dist" as the publish directory, this will deploy to the production version of the site:

 # Getting Started with Create React App